arunprabus/dev2prod-healthapp/README.md

-# 🏥 Health App - Production-Ready Infrastructure with Blue-Green Deployment
+# 🏥 Health App Infrastructure Repository

-# Health App Infrastructure Repository
+## Production-Ready Infrastructure with Blue-Green Deployment

 This repository contains the infrastructure code for the Health App platform.
 The application code has been moved to separate repositories to follow separation of concerns.